tableau/mobile-app-bootstrap-objc/samples/BarcodeScanner/README.md

 Change `https://public.tableau.com` to your internal server.

 `Viz1ViewController.m`
 Change the viz URL to point to your own viz.
 Be sure to change the URL query parameters to match your field containing barcode values.
+Note: The viz URL currently points to a viz that no longer exists on Tableau Public; sorry about that, we'll fix it soon.

 `HomeViewController.m`
 The method `parseValidBarCodeFromScannedString` contains some logic to sanity-check the barcode.
 This check could take place here or in `Viz1ViewController`.
 The string returned from the barcode scanner could be literally anything (letters, numbers, symbols, emojis, URLs, javascript, etc.), so it needs to be sanitized.